Kotlin

 - An integer value with lots of digits can have underscores

-for better reading - Even
+1_000_000for better reading - Even

-and start or end of the number - Kotlin takes Double by default -- to accept float you have to write numbers as
+1_2_3is valid, but you cannot add_and start or end of the number - Kotlin takes Double by default -- to accept float you have to write numbers as

 Character¶